BV solutions for a hydrodynamic model of flocking--type with all-to-all interaction kernel

-\textbf{Step 1.}\quad Let $t\in(t^n,t^{n+1}$), with $t$ not being a time of interaction.
-As in Lemma~\ref{lem:RH-cond-rhov}, let be the exact speed given by the Rankine-Hugoniot conditions, related to the pair of states in the $(\rho,\rho\vv)$ variables that are on the left and right side of the discontinuity at $x_j(t)$.
-One has that
+be the exact speed given by the Rankine-Hugoniot conditions, related to the pair of states in the $(\rho,\mm)$ variables that are on the left and right side of the discontinuity at $x_j(t)$.
+In this notation, we recall that